 That’s why shoppers need to pay close attention not only to the firmness level of the mattress but to its construction as well.

 For instance, pillow-top models aren’t ideal for this sleeping style, even if they are rated “firm” by the manufacturer.
 After all, that top section is not very likely to offer decent support.
 This could potentially lead to unhealthy back curvatures during sleep.
+Having said that, pillow-top models will still work if their soft top layers are balanced by a firm core that keeps the hips and spine in alignment.

-Instead, stomach sleepers should give their preference to mattress models that don’t have overly thick comfort layers.
-A sturdy base is a must as well.
 If it’s a spring or a hybrid mattress, coils should be thicker (which means a lower gauge number).
 If it’s latex or foam, it should be a high-density material.

 Also Read: Best Mattresses Made in the USA

-Proper Lumbar Support
+Proper Lumbar Support in Your Mattress

 The main problem with stomach sleeping is that the pelvic area might sink into the mattress layers, which puts a strain on a lumbar curve and makes your back hurt.
 To prevent this, choose beds with pronounced lumbar support — e.g. those with zoned layers or a sewn-in lumbar pad to support specifically the lower back area.